-DebateAble emphasizes the development of critical thinking skills, a tolerance for differing viewpoints, and instilling the value of teamwork.
+DebateAble is a unique debate program for kids that emphasizes the development of critical thinking, tolerance for differing viewpoints, confidence in public speaking, and the value of teamwork.

 95% of parents surveyed say DebateAble Kids Debate Program met or exceeded their expectations.

 “We love the activities.
 The tongue twisters, impromptu speeches and long and short quotes generated a lot of enthusiasm.
 I'm so excited to keep going.”